 Name Student ID No

 Degree Sought

 Planned Completion Date

-Colleges and universities pr reviously attended, dates attended, and degrees received :
+Colleges and universities pr eviously attended, dates attended, and degrees received: 1

-G PA
+PA

-G PA
+PA

-G PA
+PA

-WVU guidelines state that a accepted for credit at WVU of transfer credits can be ac ther institutions towards DCANRD Master's Degree: maximum of 12 semester hours of transfer credits from for graduate programs requiring 30-41 semester hours. cepted for graduate programs requiring 42 or more sem its for individual graduate programs must be approved b other institutions Up to 18 semeste ester hours.
+WVU guidelines state that a accepted for credit at WVU of transfer credits can be ac ther institutions towards DCANRD Master's Degree: maximum of 12 semester hours of transfer credits from for graduate programs requiring 30-41 semester hours.
+It cepted for graduate programs requiring 42 or more sem ts for individual graduate programs must be approved by other institutions Up to 18 semeste ester hours.
 The r hours

 Course Institution Semester Hour Grade